th3cavalry/zimaboard-2-home-lab/README.md

 ```

 #### Installation Error: "Unable to get device for partition 1"
-If Proxmox installer shows this error for eMMC devices:
+If the Ubuntu installer shows this error for eMMC devices:
 ```bash
 # Ubuntu Server has excellent eMMC support out-of-the-box
 # No special installation procedures needed